50 memorable movie cameos

 Buster Keaton, sometimes referred to as “The Great Stone Face,” was a famous silent film comedian in the 1920s who starred in movies like “Sherlock Jr.” and “The General.”
 The one-time slapstick king made a cameo decades after his heyday in the 1950 film noir “Sunset Boulevard,” playing a dried-up version of himself during Norma Desmond’s waxworks card game.

 In this romantic comedy about singles searching for love in the 1990s, protagonist Steve Dunne (played by Campbell Scott) is in bed with his love interest when she asks what he’s thinking.
 The camera humorously cuts to basketball player Xavier McDaniel, who proceeds to give Dunne a pep talk.

-Neil Patrick Harris, 'Harold and Kumar Go to White Castle'
+Neil Patrick Harris, ‘Harold & Kumar Go to White Castle’

-Who could have expected Neil Patrick Harris’ appearance in the 2004 stoner comedy "Harold and Kumar Go to White Castle”?
-The former "Doogie Howser, M.D.” star played an ecstasy-fueled hitchhiker, picked up en route to the fast food restaurant.
-The well-received cameo—in which Harris references drugs and talks crassly about women—has been credited with helping him erase his straight-edge image and pave the way for his subsequent role in "How I Met Your Mother.”
+Who could have expected Neil Patrick Harris’ appearance in this 2004 stoner comedy?
+The former “Doogie Howser, M.D.” star played an ecstasy-fueled hitchhiker, picked up en route to the fast food restaurant.
+The well-received cameo—in which Harris references drugs and talks crassly about women—has been credited with helping him erase his straight-edge image and pave the way for his subsequent role in “How I Met Your Mother.”

 Johnny Depp, ‘Happily Ever After’

 Before his cameo in the “21 Jump Street” reboot, Johnny Depp had a walk-on role in the 2004 French-language film “Happily Ever After.”
 The actor, who speaks fluent French, is seen sharing a listening kiosk at a music store with the movie’s female lead, Charlotte Gainsbourg, and later kisses her in an elevator.